maurobalbi/glas/README.md

 In a broad sense, the architecture of glas can be thought of as going from chained steps of ```fn(IR) -> Result(IRn, Err)``` to  ```fn(IR) -> (IRn, List(Err))```

 Where this is particularly evident is in the parser.
 Instead of aborting at the first error, the parser always produces a concrete syntax tree and collects errors as it goes.
 [This blog post by matklad](https://matklad.github.io/2023/05/21/resilient-ll-parsing-tutorial.html) provides an excellent explanation of this concept, and the parser in this project is based on the ideas presented there.
 To visualize the syntax tree of a file, the VSCode extension implements the "show syntax tree" command, allowing you to explore the tree as you type.

-### Goals
-- Learning
-- Good UX
-- Provide only correct refactorings (if it compiles before it should compile after)
-- Emphasize resilience

-### Non goals
-- Aiming for 100% diagnostics (at least short / midterm)
-- Code generation

 ## Acknowledgments